TSPoulsen/puffinn/notes.md

 - [ ] Make cost benefit of using SIMD for asymmetric (fraction of padding)
 - [ ] Filter passing Criteria for PQFilter (+10exp)
 - [ ] Implement PQ as filter with Early stop (martin has to explain code)
-- [ ] Codebook formatted for faster precomputation
+- [x] Codebook formatted for faster precomputation
 - [x] Make Index work with all similarity measures
 - [x] Don't run lloyd multiple times just increase # of iterations
+- [ ] Investigate whether distance estimation ever can overflow (might be why we have seen negative values sometimes when inner product was high)

 #### Agenda for next meeting